-- The Group has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset. - The Group cannot sell or pledge the original asset other than as security to the eventual recipients. - The Group has to remit any cash flows it collects on behalf of the eventual recipients without material delay.
+- The Group cannot sell or pledge the original asset other than as security to the eventual recipients. - The Group has to remit any cash flows it collects on behalf of the eventual recipients without material delay.
 In addition, the Group is not entitled to reinvest such cash flows, except for investments in cash or cash equivalents including interest earned, during the period between the collection date and the date of required remittance to the eventual recipients.